indranildeveloper/indranildeveloper-kepler.gl/examples/demo-app/README.md

 # Demo App

-This is the src code of indranildeveloper-kepler.gl demo app.
+This is the src code of indranil-kepler.gl demo app.
 You can copy this folder out and run it locally.

 #### Pre requirement

 - [Node.js ^18.x](http://nodejs.org): We use Node to generate the documentation, run a development web server, run tests, and generate distributable files.
 Depending on your system, you can install Node either from source or as a pre-packaged bundle.